Places one can go to after death

 Jesus described in Matthew that in "THE FURNACE (of) FIRE" (Matthew 13:42) there will be "the WEEPING and the GRINDING (of) TEETH", as He said: "they-will-throw them into THE FURNACE (of) FIRE.
 IN-THAT-PLACE, there will-be the WEEPING and the GRINDING (of) TEETH" (Matthew 13:42).

-Terms that can be related to the place of fire: "The eternal fire" interchangeable with "the Gehenna of fire" & "the lake of fire" in an early Christian writing?
+2) F) Terms: "The eternal fire" interchangeable with "the Gehenna of fire" & "the lake of fire" in an early Christian writing:

 An early Christian used the terms for "THE LAKE (OF) FIRE" (Revelation 20:10), "GEHENNA" (Matthew 18:9) and "ETERNAL FIRE" (Matthew 25:41) interchangeably.